 There are a bunch of different variations on the theme.
 Some are longer and some are aluminum rather than plastic.
 A simple example is this one._

-- Versatile - features tripod screw (1/4-20) to connect a variety of cameras to GoPro mounts, including...
+- VERSATILE - Features tripod screw (1/4-20) to connect to a variety of cameras, including mirrorless,...

-- Secure - ergonomic thumb screw and rubber base, s a snug fit to your camera or other device.
+- SECURE - Ergonomic thumb screw and rubber base, guarantees a snug fit to your camera or other device.

 Here are some special cases I’ve run into and some solutions.